gmdelc66/primalitytest/README.md

 ** UPDATE JUNE 22nd **

-I have now included sfactorint(num) which utilizes Alperton;s ECM.
+I have now included sfactorint(num) which utilizes Alperton's ECM.
 Some caveates.
 This works under ubuntu and should with other distributions, but not under OSX due to a compiler issue.

-To use you must do the following manual commands( my apologies on this, i expect to make sfactorint into a new repo thta does this all automatically, but you will find it worth your while if you take the time to do it under linux.
+To use you must do the following manual commands( my apologies on this, i expect to make sfactorint into a new repo that does this all automatically, but you will find it worth your while if you take the time to do it under linux.

 from the primality directory clone, you must: